Tommy Amaker: Seton Hall

-In 1997, Amaker took the head coaching position at Seton Hall, who had missed the post season in the two prior years.
+In 1997, Amaker took the head coaching position at Seton Hall, who had missed the postseason in the two prior years.
 At 31, Amaker became the youngest head basketball coach in Big East Conference history.
-Then, he took Seton Hall to the NCAA tournament once (2000) – when his team reached the "Sweet Sixteen" – and to the National Invitation Tournament three times (1998, 1999 and 2001).
+Then, he took Seton Hall to the NCAA tournament once (2000)—when his team reached the "Sweet Sixteen"—and to the National Invitation Tournament three times (1998, 1999 and 2001).

 The earned the sixth seed in the 1998 Big East men's basketball tournament, but were ousted in the first round by eleventh-seeded in overtime in the first round.
-They ended up in the 1998 National Invitation Tournament where they lost in the first round to to fall to a final record of 15–15.
-After returning Seton Hall to the post season, Amaker was considered for the Michigan job, but they decided to make interim coach Brian Ellerbe a full-time head coach.
+They ended up in the 1998 National Invitation Tournament where they lost in the first round to Georgia Tech to fall to a final record of 15–15.
+After returning Seton Hall to the postseason, Amaker was considered for the Michigan job, but they decided to make interim coach Brian Ellerbe a full-time head coach.

 Seton Hall's earned the ninth seed in the 1999 Big East men's basketball tournament.
 They defeated eighth-seeded Notre Dame in the first round, but lost by one point to top-seeded Connecticut, who went on to win the national championship.
 They were invited to the 1999 National Invitation Tournament where they lost in the first round to and again finished 15–15.